cncf/tag-observability/whitepaper.md

 # Observability Whitepaper

+> NOTE: This is a "tip" version of the observability whitepaper.
+This is where
+> we develop future v1.1+ versions with the community.
+For 1.0 version see [here](https://github.com/cncf/tag-observability/blob/whitepaper-v1.0.0/whitepaper.md).

 Welcome to the community-driven version 1.0 of the observability whitepaper.
 Led by TAG Observability in the CNCF ecosystem, it was released in October 2023.